ughdeiek/Nirupamaec101-pes_pd/README.md

     magic -T sky130A.tech sky130_inv.mag &

-ab Steps to Create std cell Layout and Extract SPICE Netlist
+ Steps to Create std cell Layout and Extract SPICE Netlist

     DRC errors in magic will be highlighted with white dotted lines.